 Current ADF casualties in Afghanistan:

-As of October 2013, a total of 40 Australians have been killed serving on operational deployments to Afghanistan: 40 with the ADF and one with the British armed forces
+As of October 2013, a total of 41 Australians have been killed serving with the ADF on operational deployments to Afghanistan.

 As at 22 January 2013, a total of 249 ADF personnel have been wounded while serving in Afghanistan (247 soldiers and 2 sailors).